actyp/saas-21/microservices/README.md

-##### I. Example Response: get questions of the user authenticated with the bearer auth header
+##### I. Example Response: get questions of the user authenticated via the bearer auth header
 ```js
 [
     {